Greater Sydney Parklands will be removing trees in several locations as outlined below:

 - Noise from chainsaws, and chipper over the course of two days.

-Due to the nature of the works, the tree crews will be unable to stop for horses.
+Due to the nature of the works, the tree crews were unable to stop for horses.

 Any horses susceptible to noise impacts are advised to avoid the area and remain outside of Equestrian Grounds until work has been completed.